aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/ocr-optimization/preprocessing-filters-for-image/_index.md

 using Aspose.OCR.Models.PreprocessingFilters;
 ```

-## Preprocessing Filters for Image in OCR Image Recognition
+## How to preprocess OCR image for better accuracy

 ### Initialize AsposeOcr and Image Path